 \section{Methodology}

-In this section, we describe our two-stage training pipeline and the fine-tuning procedure in a new domain.
-In training, we assume the availability of sufficiently large datasets and robotic simulators that can be used by professionals to develop and train the model.
-In fine-tuning, we assume that datasets, simulators, and professionals are not available.
+In this section, we describe our two-stage training pipeline and fine-tuning procedure.
+In training, we assume the availability of sufficiently large datasets and simulators.
+However, in fine-tuning, these resources are not available.